getsolus/help-center-docs/software/samba/en.md

 In order to load the newly installed file manager plugin, the user will need to log out of the current desktop session and log back in to a new desktop session, at which point the plugin in question will be ready for use.

-Simply right-clicking a folder will now show an option to share it.
+Simply right-clicking a folder and clicking *properties* will now show an option to share it.

 ### CLI - using the net usershare command